vyshnavkr/shortnotes/ASSERTION.md

 ## Appropriate-Unappropriate usages of assertions:
 Dont:
 - assertion using public method's argument
-- side-effect causing things <br>
+- side-effect causing things
 Do:
--assertion using private method's argument
+- assertion using private method's argument
 - case/default of switch-case